 Dreams that are unlikely to happen in reality.
 Unless you actually do something about it.

-Wait, that’s worth mentioning:
+Wait, that’s worth repeating:

 As you probably already figured it out, I’m going to show you how to be better at setting goals and why you now suck at doing this – setting goals I mean.

-Why Setting Goals is important?
+Why Setting Goals Is Important?

 This term, goal setting, sounds so corporate though.